kylefrost/WhatColorIsIt/README.md

 WhatColorIsIt
 =============

-Adaptation of http://whatcolourisit.scn9a.org/ for iOS (and Android coming soon).
+Adaptation of http://whatcolourisit.scn9a.org/ for iOS and Android.

 ## iOS Screenshots
 #### iPhone 6 Plus